-- ¼ cup beef fat & pan drippings
+- 1/4 cup beef fat and pan drippings

 - 2 cups beef broth

-- Spread butter mixture evenly over the prime rib.
+- Pat the roast dry with paper towels.
+Place the meat in a shallow roasting pan.
+Spread the butter mixture evenly over the prime rib.

 - Multiply the exact weight of your prime rib times 5 minutes.
 Round up or down according to your results.